If you love your golf cart, then you know one of the best ways to keep it running smoothly is to keep it clean.

 Step 9: Finishing up

-Your cart should be looking fresh at this point, but if you want to do one more cleaning trick, then you could wax your cart’s body like some golf courses do.
+Your cart should look fresh at this point, but if you want to do one more cleaning trick, you could wax your cart’s body like some golf courses do.

 If your battery is low, this is a good time to charge it.